bcgov/data-publication/pages/dps_bcdc_w.md

 + **Members**: _list of IDIRs who will maintain the Group_
 + **Group visibility**: Public or IDIR

+**Managing Groups**
+A member of a catalogue group can add any record published as an item in the group.
+* However when adding records from other organizations, we do recommend reaching out to inform them of this.
+This builds a relationship between the data consimer and data providert they understand the value their data is providing your pusposes.

+**How to add Records to a Group**
+1. Log in to the catalogue
+1. Navigate to a metadata record to add to the group
+1. Click the **Group** button on the grey toolbar
+1. Select the group to add to in the drop down list
+1. Click the **Add to group** button

+Repeat the above steps for each record

 [RETURN TO TOP][1]

 ------------------------------